AnkitaD1998/KNN-Project/README.md

 # KNN-Project
 Make a dataset with some random values with a TARGET CLASS column.
-Want to show that how much accurately K Nearest Neighbors classifiers work with this dataset.
+Want to show that how much accurately K Nearest Neighbors classifier works with this dataset & also found the model accuracy.